owtwo/QRCode_Component/README.md

 ### What I learned

 This project helped me get more comfortable with Flexbox.
 Flexbox works on the direct child of a parent element not the other descendants.
-For example in the code below Flebox only targeted the <div> element and not the other elements contained in the <div>.
+For example in the code below Flebox only targeted the div element and not the other elements contained in the div.
 ```html
 <body>
     <div class="container">